reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ## Conclusion

-A honeynet was set up on Microsoft Azure to attract real-time attacks from potential threat actors.
+A honeynet was established on Microsoft Azure to draw real-time attacks from potential threat actors.
 Various log sources were integrated into a Log Analytics workspace.
-Using these logs, Microsoft Sentinel generated alerts, created incidents, and marked them on our Sentinel map.
-Furthermore, security metrics were evaluated in this vulnerable setup before and after applying specific security protocols.
-The results showed a significant decrease in security events and incidents, thanks to adopting selected NIST SP 800-53 guidelines and Microsoft Defender's insights.
-This highlights the effectiveness of the implemented security measures, which provide a positive assurance for the security posture of our Azure infrastructure.
+Microsoft Sentinel generated alerts using these logs, created incidents and marked them on our Sentinel map.
+Additionally, security metrics were evaluated in this vulnerable setup before and after implementing specific security protocols.
+The results demonstrated a significant decrease in security events and incidents attributed to adopting selected NIST SP 800-53 guidelines and insights from Microsoft Defender.
+This outcome highlights the effectiveness of the security measures implemented, providing positive assurance regarding the security posture of our Azure infrastructure.

 ![Synapse-Animation_Embargoed](https://github.com/reyestech/Azure-Honeynet-and-Sentinel-Hardening-/assets/153461962/6f463eb3-2e28-4023-94c2-9c85e56b23e9)